-- Administrative OfficesOur administrative offices are located on Level 000, on the northeast side of Rogers Arena.
-Admission, through Gate 16, is by appointment.
-Call 604.899.7400 to reach us.
+- Administrative OfficesOur administrative offices are located on the southwest side of Rogers Arena, through the glass doors at 89 West Georgia Street.
+Call 604.899.7400 from 8:30 AM – 5:00 PM, Monday to Friday, to reach us.

 - Admittance, Conditions ofWelcome to Rogers Arena!
 The following conditions are in place to ensure that you enjoy a safe and memorable experience.

 Please retain your ticket for inspection prior to entering and at any time during the event.
 Children over 36″ in height require a separate ticket of admission.

 You may be requested to submit to an inspection when entering Rogers Arena.
 Guests that refuse inspection may be denied entry.

 Non-flash, still photography is welcome at Canucks games as long as the camera lens does not exceed 75 mm.
 Our camera policy for all other events is subject to change; please inquire with our staff prior to entry.
 Please leave your audio- and video-recording devices at home; they are prohibited at all events.

 Please be aware that hockey pucks may enter the seating area during game events.
 Guests voluntarily assume all risks and dangers incidental to any event.

 Rogers Arena is a smoke-free environment.
 This includes e-cigarettes and personal vapourizers.
 There are no in-and-out privileges.

 For the safety and comfort of our guests, you may be denied entry if you are:

 Intoxicated, or in possession of or impaired due to illegal substances